ee-leaf

 More accurately, there’s no scientific evidence to support the claims that the ultrasonic technology employed in mosquito-repelling devices actually keeps mosquitoes away.
 In fact, the opposite is true.

 Many studies disprove the idea that ultrasonic technology repels mosquitoes.
 In one blinded, controlled study, scientists found no significant difference between a test area subject to an ultrasound device designed to repel mosquitoes and an area without the device.
 Another study demonstrated that electronic devices purporting to control mosquitoes with sound actually increased biting rates.
+So, are ultrasonic mosquito repellants effective?
+The science doesn’t yet say they are.

-While researchers conducted these studies before the release of the latest smartphone apps, mosquito-control apps on the market today use the same technology as the ultrasonic devices tested.
+While researchers conducted these studies before the release of the latest smartphone apps, mosquito-control apps on the market today use the same technology as the ultrasonic mosquito repellent devices tested.
 The conclusion is that this technology didn’t work in other devices, so why should it work in smartphones?

 The same goes for the ultrasonic wearable patches available from a variety of manufacturers.
 A 2017 study published in the Journal of Insect Science tested five wearable devices, finding that only one had any results.
 That one used a nebulizer containing metofluthrin, an ingredient known to repel mosquitoes when used as a fogger to emit a vapor around its wearer.